-Name and current semester

-Preferred platform (Unity, Godot, Unreal, own engine, other)

-Focus area for this course (if you have one):
+Name and current semester (and course of study?)
+Preferred platform (Unity, Unreal, own engine, other) Focus area for this course (if you have one):

 - Interest, specialization, or previous experience - Learning a new aspect of game development - E.g. procedural modelling, rigging, animation, shaders, networking code, etc.